wylermr/NetworkManager-WPA2-Enterprise-Setup/README.md

 ## How To Option 2

-1. Write and save the using 'skeleton' file in this root as base, then run the following commands:
+1. Write and save the  file using 'skeleton' file in this project root as base, then run the following commands:

    ```bash
    chown root /etc/NetworkManager/system-connections/[CONNECTION-NAME] && \